 Individuals who know they are a nonresident alien for tax purposes should not spend an erroneously received stimulus payment.
 The IRS provides guidelines for an incorrectly issued tax refund.
 Detailed instructions can be found here.

 - Amendment of Incorrectly Filed 2018 and/or 2019 Federal Income Tax Return:

 Individuals who inadvertently filed a tax return as tax resident when their status was actually nonresident should file an amended tax return.
 Information about how to amend the incorrectly filed 2018 and/or 2019 tax return may be found in GLACIER Tax Prep by selecting “FAQ” from the menu.

 GLACIER Tax Prep can be accessed through your GLACIER Online Tax Compliance account if you maintain one through the CSU Tax Office.
-Otherwise, GLACIER Tax Prep is accessed by visiting the website.
-Login and entering your user ID and password from last year or creating a new account.
-If you are new to GLACIER Tax Prep, you will be prompted to enter the CSU common access code: DWP9J2R8MP.
+Otherwise, GLACIER Tax Prep is accessed by visiting the website and entering your user ID and password from last year or creating a new account.
+If you are new to GLACIER Tax Prep, you will be prompted to enter the CSU common access code which will be available through International Programs starting in February 2021.
 (Please do not share this code with individuals not associated with Colorado State University.)

 After accessing the system, you will create your own unique user ID and password.
 Individuals should use the common access code only once.
 In order to access the system again later, individuals should use their own user ID and password.